JasonSome/cpmm-trading/README.md

 ## Overview

-AMM code base blah blah blah (eventually should write something here)...
+Simulation code corresponding to the paper ``Optimal Fees for Liquidity Provision in Automated Market Makers" by Steven Campbell, Philippe Bergault, Jason Milionis and Marcel Nutz.
+The code base can be used to study the key determinants of AMM LP profitability in markets where an AMM operates in parallel with a centralized exchange (CEX), and both arbitrageurs and fundamental traders are afforded the option to interact with either venue.

 ## Installation

-Insert something here at one point?
+To run the simulations and notebooks locally clone the repository, set up a Python environment and install the necessary dependencies (see the code files and jupyter notebooks for details).

 ## Usage

 The files are organized using the below directory structure.
 To run the notebooks you will need to include the src/ and data/ files in the same directory as the notebook.

-(I will clean this up so that everything can run directly if it is organized locally in the same way that it is here.)

 ## Directory Structure

 The main python code files are located in the src/ directory.
 The Jupyter notebooks are located in the notebooks/ directory.
-The files needed to run the simulation on the HPC cluster are located in the hpc_files/ directory.
+The files needed to run the simulation on an HPC cluster are located in the hpc_files/ directory.
-The simulation output files are currently stored in the data/ directory.
+The simulation output files are stored in the data/ directory.